briankscheong/go-graphql-gateway/README.md

 This will compile the Go server into an executable named server.

-### Run the Application Locally
+### Run the Server

-To run the application locally, use the run target from the Makefile.
+To run the server locally, use the run target from the Makefile.
 This will build the server and then run it:

 ```bash
 make run